glee2429/CS540_W21_DBMS/Lecture/Wk5.md

 **Therefore, we must point to the LOWEST NEW SEARCH KEY in every block.**

-##### Caveats: when data records are unsorted (unclustered), it is impossible to use sparse(blockwise) indexing since it's impossible to know what's in the block.
+##### Caveats: when data records are unsorted (unclustered), it is impossible to use sparse(blockwise) indexing since we don't know what's in the block.
 Therefore, unclustered should be only DENSE!

+#### Indexing Structures
+1. Tree Indexing
+2. Hash Indexing

+We'd like to keep the index file in the main memory.
+However, when the data file is large enough, it's likely that we might need to keep the index file separately.
+Then, we can fix this problem by storing the index file in another index file.

+##### B+ Tree (Index of Index)
+- Degree of the tree: f
+- Each node except for the root stores [d, 2d] keys. (minimum 50% occupancy).
+- The pointers in the leave nodes point to the data records.
+- The number of pointers = 1 + the number of keys -- because we use the extra pointer to refer to a neighboring node.
+An advantage of connecting neighboring nodes is that it's easier to pull range queries in the leaf level.

+###### How to choose the "d" in B+ tree?
+- "d" indicates the range of leaf nodes.
+- small d -> depp tree, big d -> shallow tree
+- Goal: each node should fit into a block.
+- Fanout: the number of pointers coming out of each node

+###### Insertion: make sure to keep the tree structured "balanced"
+- Pick a leaf node w/ corresponding order; if the node has more than 2d keys (each node can have 2d at most), split it into two nodes and insert the extra node in the parent.